Have you got a damp stain on your chimney that you can’t seem to get rid of?

-We also offer a service where you can post your plaster sample to us for us to test using the methodology in BRE Digest 245, we can then tell you if the sample has any free moisture and has any hygroscopic salts present.
+We also offer a service where you can post your plaster sample to us for us to test using the laboratory methodology in BRE Digest 245, we can then tell you if the sample has any free moisture, and or hygroscopic salts present.
 If you wish to have this carried out please contact the office and I can advise you on the necessary steps.

 Each sample costs £60.00 including vat.

-We also offer chimney aerial surveys , to look for defects like lead flashing and detailing, pointing defects etc. These aerial pictures along with the data collected, help us to ensure we offer correct diagnosis.
-Complete Preservation can carry out the survey and all the necessary remedial works for chimney defects and all internal works to the walls.
+We also offer chimney aerial surveys , to look for defects like lead flashing detailing, pointing defects etc. These aerial pictures along with the data collected, help us to ensure we offer correct diagnosis.
+Complete Preservation can carry out the survey and all the necessary remedial works for chimney defects and all internal works to the walls where needed.

 Our main website is www.completepreservation.co.uk